-Tens of millions of people have dental crowns in their mouth.
+Tens of millions of people have dental crowns in their mouths.
 We get many dental crown questions online at DentalChat.
 We will be discussing dental crowns and how sometimes the crown can fall off.

 - Loose Crowns Problems - Dental Crown Problems: